Jain philosophy: Contribution to Indian Thought

 As one of the earliest and most influential of the sramana systems, Jainism influenced other Indian systems of thought.
 Scholarly research has shown that philosophical concepts that are typically Indian – Karma, Ahimsa, Moksa, reincarnation and like – either have their origins in the sramana traditions (one of the most ancient of which is Jainism).
 The sramanic ideal of mendicancy and renunciation, that the worldly life was full of suffering and that emancipation required giving up of desires and withdrawal into a lonely and contemplative life, was in stark contrast with the Brahmanical ideal of an active and ritually punctuated life based on sacrifices, household duties and chants to deities.
 Sramanas developed and laid emphasis on Ahimsa, Karma, moksa and renunciation.

-Jain ideas seem to have had some influence on the Buddha and on Early Buddhism, and both worldviews share many common ideas (karma rebirth, an uncreated universe, ahimsa, denial of the Vedas).
+Jain ideas seem to have had influence on Upanishadic Brahmanism; as well as on the Buddha and on Early Buddhism, and both worldviews share many common ideas (karma rebirth, an uncreated universe, ahimsa, denial of the Vedas).
 The Buddha is depicted as practicing forms of asceticism which are found in Jainism (though he later rejected many of these practices as too extreme).
 Helmuth von Glasenapp also argues that the Jain idea of non-violence, and particularly its promotion of vegetarianism, had an influence on Hinduism, especially on Vaishnavism.
 Furthermore, von Glasenapp argues that some Hindu philosophical systems, particularly the dualistic Vedanta of Madhvacarya, was influenced by Jain philosophy.
 He also states that it is possible that Shaivasiddhanta was influenced by Jain thought as well.

 The Jain system of philosophy and ethics is also known for having had a major impact on modern figures like Dayanand Sarasvati and Mohandas Karamchand Gandhi.

 The German scholar Georg Bühler writes "In grammar, astronomy as well as in all branches of Belles letters the achievements of the Jains have been so great that even their opponents have taken notice on them and that some of their work are importance for European science even today.
 In the south where they have worked among the Dravidian peoples, they have also promoted the development of these languages.
 The Kanarese [Kannada], Tamil, Telugu literary languages rest on the foundations erected by the jain monks.